open-telemetry/oteps/text/0148-sampling-probability.md

 2. _Histogram events:_ Each event represents an individual variable, signifying membership in a distribution.

 A Tracing Span event qualifies as both of these cases simultaneously.
-It is at least one Counter event (e.g., one request, the number of bytes read) and at least one Histogram event (e.g., request latency, request size).
+One span can be interpreted as at least one Counter event (e.g., one request, the number of bytes read) and at least one Histogram event (e.g., request latency, request size).

 In Metrics, [Statsd Counter and Histogram events meet this definition](https://github.com/statsd/statsd/blob/master/docs/metric_types.md#sampling).